Black cumin

 This section has been translated automatically.

-Black cumin is a buttercup - unlike caraway, which belongs to the umbelliferae.
-The up to 50 cm high, annual, herbaceous plant originates from the Orient: Egypt and the Near East, including Turkey and Iraq.
+Black cumin is a buttercup plant - in contrast to caraway, which belongs to the umbelliferae family.
+The annual, herbaceous plant, which grows up to 50 cm tall, originates from the Orient: Egypt and the Near East, including Turkey and Iraq.

-Due to the initially bitter, then spicy taste, black cumin is used as a substitute for caraway and pepper and as a bread spice.
+Due to its initially bitter, then spicy flavor, black cumin is used as a substitute for caraway and pepper and as a spice for bread.

-Phytotherapeutically, the approximately 3 mm large, brown-black seeds (Semen Nigellae sativae) are used.
-Cold pressed, the high-quality black cumin oil (Nigellae sativae oleum) is obtained.
+The approximately 3 mm large, brown-black seeds (Semen Nigellae sativae) are used phytotherapeutically.
+The high-quality black cumin oil (Nigellae sativae oleum) is obtained by cold pressing.
 It is used internally and/or externally.
-Black cumin is not a drug, but a food supplement, which is why there are no monographs.
+Black cumin is not a medicinal product, but a food supplement, which is why there are no monographs.

 Commission E: Not processed